Arc676/Food-Tracker/README.md

 # Food-Tracker
-C++ library and client for keeping track of your food
+C++ library and command line utility for keeping track of food and when it spoils

+Project available under GPLv3.
+You can use the library separately in your own C++ applications if you wish.